squidfunk/mkdocs-material/docs/reference/admonitions.md

     Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla et euismod nulla.
 Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

-  [11]: #details

 ### Inline blocks

-[:octicons-file-code-24: Source][12] ·
-:octicons-beaker-24: Experimental

-Admonitions and [Details][11] can also be rendered as inline blocks (i.e. sidebars), placing them to the right using the `inline` + `end` modifiers, or to the left using only the `inline` modifier.
+Admonitions can also be rendered as inline blocks (i.e. for sidebars), placing them to the right using the `inline` + `end` modifiers, or to the left using only the `inline` modifier.

-__Important__: Admonitions that use the `inline` modifiers _must_ be declared prior to the content block you want to place them beside.
-If there's insufficient space to render the admonition next to the block, the admonition will stretch to the full width of the viewport, e.g. on mobile viewports.

-=== "inline end"
+=== ":octicons-arrow-right-16: inline end"

     _Example_ / _Result_: